 Only Yellowfin tuna, skipjack tuna and Bigeye tuna caught in the manner defined in the Units of Certification (Section 3.1) and which have full traceability shall be eligible to enter the Chain of Custody.
-Currently traceability does not support the certification of any landed catches or the entry into further Chains of Custody.
+Currently traceability does not support the certification of any landed catches or the entry into further Chains of Custody until separate MSC CoC certification is obtained by the client beginning at the point of fish being landed on the deck of approved vessels.

-Chain of Custody should commence following the first point of landing, at which point the product shall be eligible to carry the MSC logo (under restrictions imposed by the MSC Chain of Custody standard).
+Chain of Custody should commence following the point of fish landing on the deck of approved vessels, at which point the product shall be eligible to carry the MSC logo (under restrictions imposed by the MSC Chain of Custody standard).
 With adequate traceability in place, there are no restrictions on the fully certified product entering further chains of custody.
-The Pesqueras Echebastar S.A does not require its own chain of custody certificate.